 Choose from their online wellness programs and live virtual wellness classes you can take from the comfort of your home.
 They have partnered with the best fitness, yoga, nutrition, cooking, meditation, mindfulness, and wellness instructors from around the world to help you prosper in every aspect of your life.

 Your wellness programs on your schedule.
-Choose from on-demand meditation and yoga videos from Ananda in the Himalayas, fitness from Carillon Miami Wellness, or learn from one of our certified experts in fitness, nutrition, yoga, meditation, mindfulness, and more.
+Choose from on-demand meditation and yoga videos from Ananda in the Himalayas, fitness from Carillon Miami Wellness, or learn from one of our certified experts in fitness, nutrition, yoga, MMA Drills, meditation, mindfulness, and more.

 Join their experts for live instruction, streamed from around the globe.
 Whether it’s a fitness class from Carillon Miami Wellness Center, cooking lessons from Italy, or weight loss tips from our registered dieticians, you’ll have all the tools you need for healthy living.